-The Images table includes all the image media items retrieved in the stream, their unique media ID, and the ID of the tweet in which the image was shared.
+The Images table includes a list of all the image media items retrieved in the stream, their unique media ID, and the ID of the tweet in which the image was shared.
 We augment this table with the image hash using three types of perceptual hash functions -- aHash, pHash and wHash, as detailed in \secref{sec:enhancement_image}.
 This augmentation, together with the link to the Tweet ID, will allow researchers to quickly identify and hydrate popular images using the tweet metadata.
-They can also quickly identify and get information for images that are similar to any other arbitrary image, by computing and comparting the perceptual hash values.
+Researchers also have the option of identifying matches in the data for images that come from any other source, by computing and comparing the perceptual hash values for new query images.

-The two aggregate tables, the URLs table and the YouTube Videos table again provide information about the popularity of the object in the dataset: aggregate retweet and quote counts, both using the Twitter metadata and the count of objects in our stream from the various communities.
+The two aggregate tables---the URLs table and the YouTube Videos table--- provide information about the popularity of each of these objects in the dataset: aggregate retweet and quote counts for the URL or video link, both using the Twitter metadata and the count of objects in our stream from the various communities.
 In addition, these tables are augmented with metadata about the item (URL or YouTube video) as noted in \secref{sec:enhancement_links}.